 2. As Impersonal Verb Subject

-By teh way, the last phrase contains the word “così”, that must always be written with the accent.
+By teh way, the last phrase contains the word “così”, which must always be written with an accent.
 It means “so”, “thus”.